HTML5 Browser Support: How to Test & Fix Compatibility

 What is HTML5?

 In addition, there’s also a built-in VPN that offers unlimited bandwidth free of charge.
-Additional features such as pop-out video player and customizable workspaces with a Search in tabs function for easier switching are also there.
+Additional features such as a pop-out video player and customizable workspaces with a Search in tabs function for easier switching are also there.

-OperaThe Opera browser comes with full HTML5 compatibility, plus a plethora of unique, smart features to make the most of your browsing time.
+OperaOpera comes with full HTML5 compatibility, plus many unique, smart features to make the most of your browsing time.

 How do I make my browser support HTML5?